robertotics4/robertotics4/README.md

 I'm a JavaScript Full-Stack Developer (Node.js, ReactJS, React Native).

-I love the world of technology and am so grateful to be able to work with it.
+I love the world of technology and I am so grateful to be able to work with it.

 <h3>🛠 Tech Stack</h3>